-L.(1) The Development shall dedicate an elementary school site either adjacent to, or having direct access on, a constructed county-maintained right-of-way and meeting all State and Manatee County new school site requirements upon request by the School Board.
-The school site shall be deemed to be a part of the Phase I approvals for the Project and shall be shown on an amendment to the General Development Plan unless dedicated off-site as may be allowed elsewhere in this condition.
+L.(1) The Development shall dedicate an elementary school site either adjacent to, or having direct access on, a constructed County maintained right-of-way and meeting all State and Manatee County new school site requirements upon request by the School Board.
+The school site shall be deemed to be a part of the Phase I approvals for the Project and shall be shown on an amendment to the General Development Pan unless dedicated off-site as may be allowed elsewhere in this condition.
 The dedicated school site shall be a minimum of 18 acres, depending upon the characteristics of the site selected and said site shall be selected from property shown as residential, commercial, or business on Revised Map H, and shall be reflected on a revised General Development Plan unless dedicated off-site as may be allowed elsewhere in this condition.
 If the Developer and the County School Board agree, the dedicated school site may be located off-site on property owned by the Applicant.
 If adjacent property is provided as a public park or for emergency services, this acreage may be reduced to a total of fifteen acres.
+(Completed)

-L.(2) If the County School Board should decide the school is not required or the selected location is inappropriate, the Developer shall be permitted to exchange sites, to the School Board's satisfaction, and shall be permitted to use the originally selected parcel for residential development, provided the number of dwelling units approved for the Project is not increased.
+- L.(2) If the County School Board should decide the school is not required, or the selected location is inappropriate, the Developer shall be permitted to exchange sites, to the School Board's satisfaction, and shall be permitted to use the originally selected parcel for residential development, provided the number of dwelling units approved for the Project is not increased.
 Any such exchanges in school sites shall require an amendment to the General Development Plan.
 If additional recreational opportunities are required, the County may require dedication of up to five acres of the designated school site parcel for active recreation.
+(No longer applicable.
+See Condition L (1)).
+(Completed) - L.(3) The development has 3,977 totalGrandfathered dwellings units.
+The increase of 602 total dwelling units for a total of 4,579 shall be subject to review and approval of a new School Concurrency Analysis and issuance of a Certificate of Level of Service for Educational Facilities. - L.(4) The Land Use Equivalency Matrix does not apply to school review and any changes that increase the project number of students shall be subject to review and approval of a new School Concurrency Analysis and issuance of a Certificate of Level of Service for Educational Facilities.